aliparlakci/bulk-downloader-for-reddit/README.md

   --limit Limit         default: unlimited
   --time TIME_LIMIT     Either hour, day, week, month, year or all. default:
                         all
-  --NoFailedFile        It will no longer creates any FAILED.json files (it may
+  --NoBackupFile        It will no longer creates any FAILED.json files (it may
                         result in faster downloads when downloading a lot of posts)
   --NoDownload          Just gets the posts and store them in a file for